bobolle/botdahl-portfolio/README.md

-# Portfolio using React and Tailwind for github pages
+# Portfolio using React, Tailwind and gh-pages for github pages

 Personal project to create a portfolio for myself.